jmathai/elodie/Readme.md

 OK, so what if you don't like the folders being named `2015-07-Jul/Mountain View`?
 No problem!

-You can add a custom folder structure by editing your `config.ini` file.
+You can add a custom folder structure by editing your `config.ini` file (which should be placed under `~/.elodie/config.ini`).

 #### Custom folder examples

 Sometimes examples are easier to understand than explainations so I'll start there.
 If you'd like to understand my magic I explain it in more detail below these examples.
 You customize your folder structure in the `Directory` section of your `config.ini`.
+For details of the supported formats see [strftime.org](http://strftime.org/)

 ```
 location=%city, %state